tintoy/docfx-assistant/README.md

 ![DocFX Assistant in action](docs/images/DocFX-extension.gif)

+I'm [planning](https://github.com/tintoy/docfx-assistant/issues/6) to eventually contribute this functionality to Microsoft's [official DocFX extension](https://marketplace.visualstudio.com/items?itemName=docfxsvc.DocFXPreview), but you're welcome to use this in the meanwhile.

 ## Usage

 When your workspace contains a DocFX project, press `ctrl+shift+alt+u` to invoke the `DocFX: Insert any topic UID` command and bring up a pick-list of available topic UIDs.